 To update I started with paint from Dixie Belle using colors – Coffee Bean and Farmhouse Green.

-This post contains affiliate links for Dixie Belle Paint and Cutting Edge Stencils, Click here to read site terms.
+This post contains affiliate links for Dixie Belle Paint, Click here to read site terms.

 Updating with Paint

 The base of the box was painted with coffee bean first and it covered perfectly using those awesome chip brushes.
 If you haven’t had a chance to try Dixie Belle’s brushes you must.

 The paint strokes onto the wood perfectly without leaving bristles behind, which makes me happy!

 I applied one thick coat of the coffee bean before moving onto farmhouse green that was used for trim and stenciling.

 That is such a fun color and it really brightens up a space in a subtle way.

 Once the word stencils were added I used Dixie Belles neat Hydrangea stencil next.
 I love this one because it’s light and pretty.

 I’ve used this stencil a couple times and I kept things simple by transferring the entire design with farmhouse green, then added the color, plum crazy on a few blossoms to resemble an actual hydrangea flower.